-You can use display ads, overlay ads, video ads, sponsored cards, among others.
+You can use display ads, overlay ads, video ads, and sponsored cards, among others.
 Typically vloggers use video ads because more people watch Youtube via mobile.

-Getting my payouts using GCash
+Getting my Adsense earnings using GCash

-Getting your payouts are pretty easy, but keep note that payouts have usually a one month lead time.
+Getting your payouts are pretty easy but keep note that payouts have usually a one-month lead time.
 Meaning, anything you earn this month you only get the next month.

 You will need to verify your address first by having your PIN sent to you.
 Take note that verifying your address can take weeks to months, especially as we are in quarantine.
-For the Philippines, the PIN usually originates from Singapore and mailed by airmail.
+For the Philippines, the PIN usually originates from Singapore and is sent by airmail.
 You can call your local PhlPost and follow up if needed.